dkapur17/AMangoes/README.md

 * You get caught by the Imposter (Red Among Us character).

 #### Tasks
-1. Find and get to the Orange Tile in the maze to vaporize the Imposter before it kills you.
+* Find and get to the Orange Tile in the maze to vaporize the Imposter before it kills you.
-2. Find and get to the Cyan Tile in the maze to release Gems and Bombs into the Maze.
+* Find and get to the Cyan Tile in the maze to release Gems and Bombs into the Maze.

+The tasks can be completed in any order.

 #### Exit
 Once you have completed the above two tasks, an Exit randomly spawns somewhere in the maze.
 It is marked as a Blue Rhombus.
 Get to the exit with more than 0 lives and before the time runs out to win the game.